danilomnds/terraform-kubernetes-resource-quota/readme.md

-# Module - Quotas AKS
+# Module - Quotas K8S
 [![COE](https://img.shields.io/badge/Created%20By-CCoE-blue)]()
 [![HCL](https://img.shields.io/badge/language-HCL-blueviolet)](https://www.terraform.io/)
 [![Azure](https://img.shields.io/badge/provider-Azure-blue)](https://registry.terraform.io/providers/hashicorp/azurerm/latest)

-Module created to help the quota management in AKS environments.
-If you want to use this module in GKE, OKE or EKS you'll have to change the storage classes on [resource.tf](resource.tf)
+Module created to help the quota management in K8S environments.
+It's initially preconfigured for AKS, you can check the default storage class and quotas on [locals.tf](locals.tf).
+It can be used in GKE, OKE or EKS without any customization.

+If you want to define default quotas for some resource or storage class, then you'll have to edit the [locals.tf](locals.tf).

 ## Compatibility matrix